Template and InstanceType Management

 A dialog will appear showing the default configuration related to the template.

-Notice that there is intially no option to quick create this VM, and we must customize the VM to fit our needs. -
+Notice that there is intially no option to quick create this VM because there is no provided boot source.
+We must customize the VM to fit our needs. -

 In this dialog: